mkavulich/ccpp-doc/CCPPtechnical/source/AddingNewSchemes.rst

    '../some_relative_path/new_scheme.F90',
    ...]

      .. note:: Different host models will have different prebuild config files.
-For example, the :term:`UFS Atmosphere's <UFS Atmosphere>` config file is located at ``ufs-weather-model/FV3/ccpp/config/ccpp_prebuild_config.py``
+For example, the :term:`UFS Atmosphere's <UFS Atmosphere>` config file is located at `ufs-weather-model/FV3/ccpp/config/ccpp_prebuild_config.py <https://github.com/NOAA-EMC/fv3atm/blob/develop/ccpp/config/ccpp_prebuild_config.py>`__

-The source code and ``.meta`` files for the new scheme should be placed in the same location as existing schemes in the CCPP: in the ccpp-physics repository under the ``physics/`` directory.
+The source code and ``.meta`` files for the new scheme should be placed in the same directory.
+Individual schemes are contained in their own subdirectory within the ccpp-physics repository under the ``physics/`` directory, optionally under a directory describing the type of physics scheme.
+For example, the Grell-Freitas convective scheme is located in the ccpp-physics repository at `physics/CONV/Grell_Freitas <https://github.com/NCAR/ccpp-physics/tree/main/physics/CONV/Grell_Freitas>`__

-To add this new scheme to a suite definition file (:term:`SDF`) for running within a :term:`host model`, follow the examples found in ``ccpp-scm/ccpp/suites``.
+To add this new scheme to a suite definition file (:term:`SDF`) for running within a :term:`host model`, follow the examples found in `ccpp-scm/ccpp/suites <https://github.com/NCAR/ccpp-scm/tree/main/ccpp/suites>`__.
 For more information about suites and SDFs, see :numref:`Chapter %s <ConstructingSuite>`.

-     .. note:: For the :term:`UFS Atmosphere`, suites can be found in the ``ufs-weather-model/FV3/ccpp/suites`` directory
+     .. note:: For the :term:`UFS Atmosphere`, suites can be found in the `ufs-weather-model/FV3/ccpp/suites <https://github.com/NOAA-EMC/fv3atm/tree/develop/ccpp/suites>`__ directory

 No further modifications of the build system are required, since the :term:`CCPP Framework` will auto-generate the necessary makefiles that allow the host model to compile the scheme.